orlovmax/gulp-workflow/README.md

 * Then you need to download this files.
 You can chose `Download zip` option or clone this repo to your local maschine.
 * Now go to this project folder in terminal.
 Once you're familiar with grunt installation process, you may install all this things with this command: `npm install`.This will create `node_moduldes` folder, that's normal.
 * Run `grunt`, and it will compile your files and watch for all changes.
 See [Tasks](#Tasks) chapter for more details.

+### Editorconfig
+This project have .editorconfig file at the root that used by your code editor with editorconfig plugin.
+It describes codestyle like indent style, trailing whitespaces etc. See more details [here](http://editorconfig.org/)

 ### Package.json dependencies
 * ["grunt"](https://github.com/gruntjs)